 2. “I didn’t get what I wanted and am frustrated”

 3. “It is awful and terrible not to get what I want”

 4. “You shouldn’t frustrate me!
 I must have my way.”

 5. “You’re bad for frustrating me.”

 This thinking goes awry when one begins to catastrophize and think – it is awful and terrible to not get what I wanted, ie., respect, consideration, fairness, etc. Challenging your thinking is important.
 People are unfair.
 People can be disrespectful and disappointing.
 But, should their behavior cause you to be unhappy for days on end?
 Is it worth it to be so controlled by them that you can’t function or experience peace in your life?
 Do these people have that much power over you?
 Does their opinion of you change your worth or significance?

-Read and apply the thinking ahead skills posted on this page.
-Also, it’s very important for you to build your self-worth and discover your purpose in life.
+Read and apply the thinking ahead skills found in the Whats Good About Anger?
+Book such as: “take it one step at a time”, keep your breathing even”, “stick to the issue”, etc. Also, it’s very important for you to build your self-worth and discover your purpose in life.

 In order to prevent rumination about past hurfful events and decrease fear about future conflicts – you can learn to be assertive and prepare for future scenarios.
-Read about how to Assert Yourself!.
+Read about how to Assert Yourself in our books.
 By challenging and changing your thinking, growing in self-esteem and learning new communication skills – you will find more confidence to handle these people and situations.

 At some point, you will need to forgive and let it go.
 The people may not change – but, you will be set free!
 God bless!

-Lynette is a Marriage and Family Counselor with CounselCare Connection and National Certified Counselor.
+Lynette is a Marriage and Family Counselor with CounselCare Connection, a National Certified Counselor, Certified Anger Management Specialist-V and a Certified Clinical Trauma Professional.
 She is the co-author of all editions of What’s Good About Anger? and a speaker for community, women’s and church organizations.